marcelotduarte/cx_Freeze/doc/src/faq.rst

         freeze_support()
         Process(target=f).start()

-If the freeze_support() line is omitted then trying to run the frozen executable will raise RuntimeError.
+If the freeze_support() line is omitted, then running the frozen executable will raise RuntimeError on Windows.
+On Linux and macOS a similar message is shown but cx_Freeze tries to run the program by injecting a freeze_support.

-Calling freeze_support() has no effect when invoked on any operating system other than Windows.
-In addition, if the module is being run normally by the Python interpreter on Windows (the program has not been frozen), then freeze_support() has no effect.
+Contrary to what is stated in the Python documentation, freeze_support() is required on all operating systems.
+In addition, if the module is being run normally by the Python interpreter on any OS (the program has not been frozen), then freeze_support() has no effect.